EmmaAye/hospital_patient_arrival_pred_prescript_visual/README.md

 # 🏥 Hospital Patient Arrival Forecasting & Prescriptive Staffing Optimization

-This project was developed while volunteering for an *Emergency Room (ER) department at a government hospital in England.
+This project was developed while volunteering for an *Emergency Room (ER) department at a hospital in England.
 It combines **time series forecasting* and *prescriptive analytics* to:

 * *Predict hourly patient arrival volumes*, and
 * *Recommend the optimal number of doctors* per hour to ensure timely care and efficient resource allocation.